cwarden45/DTC_Scripts/Sequencing.com/README.md

 [Mitochondrial Variants](https://api.sequencing.com/download.ashx?id=947342e4-406d-4b8c-aeb1-9347235a4531)

+Temporary links were created upon request to download the FASTQ reads and BAM alignment.
+Those were public links, but they expired within 48 hours (and are not currently valid).

 ## DNA Selfie Results

 There is an [icon automatically generated for my sample](https://github.com/cwarden45/DTC_Scripts/blob/master/Sequencing.com/DNA_Selfie-Profile-211016.PNG), but that does not match what is produced by the App.